Glaucoma - Diagnosis, Symptoms, and Treatment

 Since glaucoma is most often symptomless, and you may not detect subtle changes in your vision over time, it’s a good idea to identify if you’re at risk for developing the disease.
 While it’s a little bit worrisome to imagine losing your sight permanently, the early detection and treatment of glaucoma is fairly simple.

-A comprehensive dilated eye exam is the best way to detect the disease.
+A comprehensive dilated eye exam is the best way to detect glaucoma.
 Your eye doctor will test the pressure of your eyes and take a close look at your optic nerves for any abnormalities or changes.
 He or she will prescribe medications to reduce the excessive fluid in your eyes or perform surgery to clear the trabecular meshwork if necessary.

 Continue Reading